 2. Bring a Portable Bed

 Owen doesn’t sleep well.
 He never has.
 And even though he’s now on two different medications to help, he still wakes frequently in the night.

 Hotel stays stopped being enjoyable for me several years ago.
 I’d wind up sleeping in a bed with Owen, with my arms and legs literally restraining him to keep him in bed.
 I’m sure you can imagine how restful I felt each morning.

-But, this year was different.
-Another Angel mom reached out to me on Facebook, after reading my post about raising a child with Angelman Syndrome, where I lamented the fact that we still hadn’t had an enclosed bed approved.
+But, a few years ago, another Angel mom reached out to me on Facebook, after reading my post about raising a child with Angelman Syndrome, where I lamented the fact that we still hadn’t had an enclosed bed approved.

 She mentioned that she and her husband had designed an inflatable bed for their child with Angelman Syndrome.
 I looked at the page, and my first thought was, “Owen would destroy that the first night!”